forthright48/notes/linux/linux.md

 **Process environment variables**: Each process has its corresponding env values located at `/proc/PID/environ`.

+## Export

+`export VARIABLE` exposes variables to sub-process.
+This is useful in scripts.
+By exporting port numbers, I share value with docker-compose.

 # File Compression

 Zip files: `zip -r FILENAME FILE-LIST-TO-ZIP`